 Defined terms Term Existing law The bill Distributor Not defined.
-A beer, wine, or mixed beverage distributor (Class B liquor permit holder) that sells, offers for sale, arranges for sale, or delivers a DCP to a retailer.
-"Distributor" does not include either of the following: A DCP manufacturer; or A person that is common carrier and that is used to complete delivery of a DCP to a retailer (e.g., UPS or FedEx).
+A beer, wine, or mixed beverage distributor (Class B liquor permit holder) or the holder of an equivalent permit or other authorization issued by another state that sells, offers for sale, arranges for sale, or delivers a DCP to a retailer located in Ohio.
+"Distributor" does not include either of the following: 1.
+A DCP manufacturer; or 2.
+A person that is common carrier and that is used to complete delivery of a DCP to a retailer (e.g., UPS or FedEx).
+Manufacturer Not defined.
+A person, whether located in Ohio or outside of Ohio, that manufactures a DCP for sale in Ohio.
 Retailer Not defined.
 A micro-distillery, grocery, carryout store, bar, or restaurant (A-1-A, Class C, or Class D liquor permit holder) or an adult use dispensary licensed under the Adult Use Cannabis Control Law or a medical marijuana dispensary licensed under the Medical Marijuana Control Program that sells DCPs from the permit or license premises.
 Sale and sell Not defined.
 Includes the exchange, barter, gift, offer for sale, sale, distribution and delivery of any kind, and the transfer of title or possession of DCP either by constructive or actual delivery by any means or devices.